 Board of Directors

 This painting, Tears Dried Solid, was a gift for David Wasserman created by a group of women veterans, in gratitude for his supporting the SVA Art Therapy Department in sponsoring an exhibit for the vets on Veterans Day, in 2009.
-This group became the inspiration for David Wasserman to start The Art Therapy Project, (formerly Art Therapy Outreach Center).
+This group became the inspiration for David Wasserman to start the Art Therapy Outreach Center, (now known as The Art Therapy Project).

 Founder and Chairman

 Mr. Wasserman has spent 30 years in the financial services sector in financial, investment, operational and executive roles.
 He was the founder and CEO of Zurich Alternative Asset Management LLC, (ZAAM) a division of Zurich Financial Services Group (Zurich), a global financial services company.
 Prior to founding ZAAM, as a member of the Executive Committee of Zurich Financial Services, David held the posts of Chief Investment Officer and Chief Strategy Officer.
 He also served as chairman of The Zurich Foundation, one of the parent company’s philanthropic arms, where he funded disaster relief programs and children’s programs in education and the arts.
 He retired in 2010 to focus on philanthropic efforts.
 In addition to launching The Art Therapy Project, Wasserman also administers The Jade Foundation, a family non-profit.
 In his spare time, David enjoys going to Knicks games and enjoys art produced by many talented and creative local artists who display their works at art shows and fairs in our local community.